-The financial statements have been prepared in accordance with the Malaysian Financial Reporting Standards ("MFRS") and International Financial Reporting Standards ("IFRS"), under the historical cost convention, as modified by financial assets at fair value through profit or loss.
+The financial statements have been prepared under the historical cost convention in accordance with the Malaysian Financial Reporting Standards ("MFRS") and International Financial Reporting Standards ("IFRS"), as modified by financial assets at fair value through profit or loss.

 The preparation of financial statements in conformity with the MFRS and IFRS require the use of certain critical accounting estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reported financial year.
-It also requires the Manager to exercise their judgment in the process of applying the Fund's accounting policies.
-Although these estimates and judgment are based on the Manager's best knowledge of current events and actions, actual results may differ.
+It also requires the Manager to exercise their judgement in the process of applying the Fund's accounting policies.
+Although these estimates and judgement are based on the Manager's best knowledge of current events and actions, actual results may differ.

-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note I a.
-Standards, amendments to published standards and interpretations that are effective:
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note I a.
+Standards and amendments to existing standards effective 1 January 2021: